 12. What is the minimum sync schedule?

-The minimum schedule that can be configured in the Cloud Sync GUI is one hour.
+The minimum schedule that can be configured in Cloud Sync is 5 minutes.

 13. What happens if I delete my Cloud Sync relationship?

 Deleting a relationship stops any sync scheduled for the future and terminates the payment for it.
 Any data that was synced to the target will remain as-is.